-Though RightNOW Women PAC is a new organization, many of those involved in the PAC’s launch first got together in the 1990’s to engage more young women in politics.
-After the 2012 presidential election, in which Republicans struggled with the women's vote (particularly unmarried women under 30 who favored President Obama by 18 percent), the challenge before us became clear: To win more elections in 2014 and beyond, we would need to increase our efforts to more directly impact center-right candidates and causes.
+Though RightNOW Women PAC was launched in 2014, many of those involved in the PAC first got together in the 1990’s to engage more young women in politics.
+After the 2012 presidential election, in which Republicans struggled with the women's vote (particularly unmarried women under 30 who favored President Obama by 18 percent), the challenge before us became clear: To win more elections in 2014 and beyond, we would need to increase our efforts to mobilize young female voters to support center-right candidates and causes.

-To accomplish this mission, RightNOW Women PAC intends to:
+To accomplish this mission, RightNOW Women PAC was established to:

-Inform our membership and others about key issues and encourage their participation in the public policy arena and consider running for office.
+- Inform our membership and others about key issues and encourage young Republican female leaders to participate in the public policy arena and consider running for office.

 - Mobilize members to vote on Election Day for our candidates and encourage them to persuade their friends and neighbors to do the same.
 We will accomplish these goals through a rigorous and targeted social media effort.